idubrov/ivans-rv/src/lib/content/2023-08-17-bulkhead-panels/index.md

 categories: ['fuselage']
 time: 1.5
 tags: ['drilling']
+thumbnail: '3-panels-drilled.jpeg'
 ---

 Today I worked a bit on the baggage bulkhead panels F-751 and F-652.

 <!-- more -->